 Have you ever been startled by a loud noise?
 Maybe an unexpected knock at the door, random fireworks going off, or thunder crashing close by?
-Our furry friends experience the same startled feelings when these types of situations occur.
+Our furry friends can experience the same startled feelings when these types of situations occur.
 While we can quickly anticipate and identify where loud noises are coming from and if they’re harmful or not, our dogs can’t.

 So, instead they react by jumping to their feet and barking or running to hide and tremble in an attempt to alert you that something is happening.

-Dogs can also be sensitive to environmental changes in the weather.
+Dogs can also also be sensitive to environmental changes in the weather.
 Technically speaking, this is due to the changes in the barometric pressure.
 As the pressure changes, your dog’s senses are heightened and odors travel differently through the air, allowing them to pick up on these environmental changes quicker than we can!

 So, Fido might become a bit antsy, agitated, or frantic if the wind picks up or if a storm starts to roll through.
 On the contrary, he might become overly excited and ready to explore all the different scents drifting through the air.
-In addition, if the weather is warmer than usual, you might notice Fido not eating as much or taking more naps throughout the day!
+In addition, if the weather is warmer than usual, you might notice your pup not eating as much or taking more naps throughout the day!